yangliuy/NeuralResponseRanking/README.md

 ### DMN-PRF
 ---
 #### Data Preparation and Preprocess ####
-For DMN-PRF, you can still use the same configuration file.
+For DMN-PRF, you can still use the same configuration file with DMN.
 But you need to replace the data path of train/valid/test relatioin files, word dictionary file, corpus file and the pre-train word embedding file to the corresponding files under NeuralResponseRanking/data/udc/ModelInput/dmn_prf_model_input_body.
-The differences between DMN-PRF and DMN-KD model are the input files.
+The differences between DMN-PRF and DMN model are the input files.
 As presented in Section 3.3 of our [SIGIR'18 paper](https://yangliuy.github.io/publication/2018-07-08-sigir18-response-ranking), for DMN-PRF model you need the following two additional steps before you start model training.

  * Step 1: Relevant QA posts retrieval.
 We adopt different QA text collections for different conversation data (e.g. Stack Overflow data for MSDialog, AskUbuntu for UDC).
 The statistics of external collections used are shown in Table 3 of our [SIGIR'18 paper](https://yangliuy.github.io/publication/2018-07-08-sigir18-response-ranking).
- You can download the data dumps for Stack Overflow and AskUbuntu from [archive.org](https://archive.org/download/stackexchange)
+ You can download the data dumps for Stack Overflow and AskUbuntu from [archive.org](https://archive.org/download/stackexchange).
- \footnote{\url{https://archive.org/download/stackexchange}}.
   Then you can index the QA posts in Stack Overflow in most recent two years and all the QA posts in AskUbuntu by [Lucene](http://lucene.apache.org/) .
 Then you can use the response candidate of each dialog context/response pair as the query  to retrieve top 10 QA posts with BM25 as the source for extracting external knowledge.
 We provided our java code for this step under NeuralResponseRanking/retrieval/ for reference.